mchen6/countinghouse/README.md

 Currently we use following redis cache:
-DB 0: user key with balance and device list info and api stats cache DB 5: api key / value cache
-DB 7: sms callback
+DB 0: user key with balance and device list info and api stats cache, used in user and session code DB 5: api key / value cache management, used in wss and service code DB 7: sms callback handling